micmejia/bible-dump/AMPC/Romans/Rom 8.md

-Now the mind of the flesh [which is sense and reason without the Holy Spirit] is death [death that [^f]comprises all the miseries arising from sin, both here and hereafter].
+Now the mind of the flesh [which is sense and reason without the Holy Spirit] is death [death that comprises all the miseries arising from sin, both here and hereafter].
 But the mind of the [Holy] Spirit is life and [soul] peace [both now and forever].